Alliances between France and indigenous North Americans

 1755 map of the western portion of New France shows a territory that is very much dominated by various American indigenous nations though nominally under a tenuous French hegemony.
 The vast lands of the Miami, the Iroquois, the Erie, the Huron, the Renard, the Mascouten, and the Illinois overwhelm tiny bastions of French power in the form of various forts and missions.
 The French, without the vast colonial resources of the English and Spanish, relied heavily on an alliance with, rather than outright control of, indigenous populations.

 France and various North American indigenous nations established alliances during the French and Indian War (1754–1763).
-The alliance involved French settlers on the one side, and indigenous peoples living in the area of the Great Lakes and the Illinois country such as the Abenaki, Odawa, Menominee, Winnebago, Mississauga, Illinois, Sioux, Huron, Petun, and Potawatomi on the other.
+The alliance involved French settlers on the one side, and indigenous peoples living in the area of the Great Lakes and the Illinois country such as the Abenaki, Odawa, Menominee, Ho-Chunk, Mississauga, Illinois, Sioux, Wendat (Huron), Petun, and Potawatomi on the other.
 It allowed the French and the natives to form a haven in the middle-Ohio valley before the open conflict between the European powers erupted.